swyftstore/swyft-app-android-sdk-read-me/README.md

 ### Set User Default Payment Method

-If Swyft is handling the payment processing for your integration, after you authenticate the user you can set the default payment method being used to pay for their Swyft Vission Cabinet transactions
+If Swyft is handling the payment processing for your integration, after you authenticate the user you can set the default payment method
 ```java
 //load previously stored payment method you wish to set as the default method
 final SwyftPaymentMethod paymentMethod = this.paymentMethods.get(0);